steveukx/hogan-middleware/README.md

 To allow for a tidy source tree, templates can be in any number of sub-directories under the main views directory, they are all made available for use as partials without any path identifier.

 Note - multiple templates with the same name but in different directories will overwrite each other.
+Set the `flatten` configuration option to false to always use the relative path as the name of the partials (ie: `{{>app/header}}` instead of just `{{>header}}`).
+Whether the `flatten` option is enabled or not, the relative path name will always be available.

 Note - don't include the same template as a partial inside itself.